-- 1. Understand the concept of properties of fluids and their measurement. - 2.
-Understand the kinematics and dynamics of fluid flow. - 3.
-Understand the relationship between a model and a prototype - 4.
+- 1. Understand the concept of properties of fluids and their measurement, Using manometer. - 2.
+Understand the kinematics and dynamics of fluid flow & Understand the relationship between a model and a prototype - 3.
+To gain the knowledge about the working of turbomachinery. - 4.
 Solve problems in Fluid power systems and apply the concepts in the real world - 5.
 Understand the working principle of hydraulic machines and their application.

-Properties of Fluids :
+Properties of Fluids: